Go Back TestMagic Forums > Admissions > PhD in Economics

 This year will probably be even more competitive than last so we need to be prepared to comfort each other when the darkness rolls in….

-Seriously, in the spirit of this thread (Roll Call!
-Econ Applicants for the '06-'07 season), post something about yourself if you are applying this fall.
+Seriously, in the spirit of this thread, post something about yourself if you are applying this fall.
 We’ll sweat together, relax together, cry together, rejoice together…you get the point.

 For myself: